A friend suffered a flight delay. I offered to help claim compensation. Within 24 hours he was awarded 600 Euros. Here’s what happened…

 And it seems there is no limit on how far back a claim can be made (2010 is mentioned as a possible cut off year).

 So big thanks to Qatar Airways for responding quickly and correctly; good customer relations after an unfortunate event.

-It would appear that some airlines as not as concerned with customer satisfaction as Qatar.
+It would appear that some airlines are not as concerned with customer satisfaction as Qatar.
 My internet meanderings revealed tales of airlines that would deny, lie, fail to reply, obfuscate and discombobulate.